marco262/my_wiki/data/onednd/subclass/arcane-trickster.md

 You gain the ability to magically steal the knowledge of how to cast a spell from another spellcaster.

 Immediately after a creature casts a spell that targets you or includes you in its area of effect, you can use your Reaction to force the creature to make a saving throw with its spellcasting ability modifier.
 The DC equals your Spell Save DC.
-On a failed save, you negate the spell's effect against you, and you steal the knowledge of the spell if it is at least 1st level and of a level you can cast (it doesn't need to be an Arcane spell).
+On a failed save, you negate the spell's effect against you, and you steal the knowledge of the spell if it is at least 1st level and of a level you can cast (it doesn't need to be a Wizard spell).
 For the next 8 hours, you know the spell and can cast it using your spell slots.
 The creature can't cast that spell until the 8 hours have passed.

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a [[glossary:Long Rest]].

 ----